SiqiLi1020/Autoencoder-Kernel-MLAA/README.md

 Step 3.
 Run test_recon_demo.m to get the different MLAA reconstruction results.

+# Note

+The trained feature maps by RED-CNN and Unet are provided in the foloder 'trained feature maps'.
+We will open the training code soon.

 # References

 Siqi Li and Guobao Wang.
 [Modified Kernel MLAA Using Autoencoder for PET-enabled Dual-Energy CT](https://arxiv.org/abs/2010.07484) arXiv preprint arXiv: 2010.07484.\